 It’s an excellent choice for organisations with strict data privacy requirements or those that already have the IT infrastructure in place to support a self-hosted solution.

-- Download and Install Matomo: Start by downloading Matomo from the official website.
+- Download and install Matomo: Start by downloading Matomo from the official website.
 If you’re opting for a self-hosted solution, you’ll need a web server (like Apache or Nginx) and a database (such as MySQL).

 - Upload Matomo Files: Upload the Matomo files to your web server using FTP or a similar tool.